 - Arrange an Office Visit We’ll come to you

-Once the details of claims from creditors have been received and adjudicated upon, the IP can begin to chase a dividend, but this will only take place if the funds are available.
-It can be challenging to balance the interests of the debtor and their creditors, ensuring that the highest possible funds are released to the creditors.
-If an insolvency practitioner has been appointed as an advisor to a company board, prior to when a formal insolvency process has begun, they will provide advice to the directors and set out their responsibilities at this time.
+Once the details of claims from creditors have been received and adjudicated upon, the IP can begin to chase a dividend – this will only take place however, if the funds are available.
+If an insolvency practitioner has been appointed as an advisor to a company board prior to the beginning of a formal insolvency process, they will provide advice to the directors and set out their responsibilities at this time.

-Depending on the insolvency process, the IP may be required to carry out investigations into the Company’s affairs, and the conduct of any director in office in the three years prior to the date of insolvency.
-The investigation stage of the process therefore is vital, and it is imperative that the insolvency practitioner is of the highest calibre.
-They will submit a report to the Insolvency Service, which will include any elements of unfit conduct.
+Depending on the insolvency process, the IP may be required to carry out investigations into the company’s affairs and the conduct of any director in office in the three years prior to the date of insolvency.
+The investigation stage of this process is therefore vital and it is imperative that the insolvency practitioner is of the highest calibre.

 Depending on the precise role an insolvency practitioner is appointed within a company, the role will be performed in order to liaise with creditors, negotiate terms and realise assets.
 If a company is in decline and heading towards insolvency, an insolvency practitioner can be brought on board to advise and put in place preventative measures to ward off insolvency.

-So, what is an insolvency practitioner tasked to do in terms of specific duties?
-We’ve read about the general duties, but what about the specific tasks and duties that they are expected to perform and fulfil?
+Insolvency Practitioners have specific tasks and duties that they are expected to perform and fulfil.
 Each role undertaken by an IP within a company will have a slightly different remit:

 Provisional Liquidator – This role is taken up in order to help preserve the assets of a business that is in trouble of facing insolvency.
-An insolvency practitioner will be tasked with safeguarding the creditors, ensuring that all assets that could be available once the insolvency process begins are still in place when it, in fact, begins.
+An insolvency practitioner will be tasked with safeguarding the creditors, ensuring that all assets that could be available once the insolvency process begins are still in place when it does begin.
 The provisional liquidator does not take part in the realisation process of the assets.

 Administrative Receiver – This role is undertaken on behalf of a secured creditor (for example a bank), and is aimed at realising the company assets with the view of making a repayment to the secured creditor.